- Email: email@example.com

-In 2006, he started a postdoc at Ecole Normale Superieure in Paris, working in the group led by Serge Haroche and Jean-Michel Raimond.
-Supported by a Marie Curie fellowship, he did research on cold atoms and superconducting detectors.
+In 2006, Lupascu became a Postdoctoral Fellow at Ecole Normale Superieure Paris, in the group led by Professor S. Haroche and Professor J. M. Raimond, supported by a Marie Curie fellowship.
+During this time, he did research on cold atoms and superconducting detectors.

 Awards & honours

 - Ministry of Research and Innovation (MRI) Early Researcher Award, 2011

 - Natural Science and Engineering Research Council of Canada (NSERC) Discovery grant: Scalable quantum computing with superconducting circuits, 2009-2014

 - Socrates-Erasmus fellowship, September 1999- May 2000

 |Associate Professor||Department of Physics and Astronomy and the Institute for Quantum Computing, the University of Waterloo||2014-present|

 |Adjunct Professor||Cross-appointment in the Department of Electrical and Computer Engineering, the University of Waterloo||2011-present|

 |Assistant Professor||Department of Physics and Astronomy and the Institute for Quantum Computing, the University of Waterloo||2009-2014|

 |Postdoctoral Fellow||Cavity Quantum Electrodynamics Group of the Laboratory Kastler Brossel at École Normale Supérieure Paris||2006-2009|